Advanced process control: APC Business and Professionals

-Those responsible for the design, implementation and maintenance of APC applications are often referred to as APC Engineers or Control Application Engineers.
-Usually their education is dependent upon the field of specialization.
-For example, in the process industries many APC Engineers have a chemical engineering background, combining process control and chemical processing expertise.
+Those responsible for the design, implementation, and maintenance of APC applications are often referred to as APC Engineers or Control Application Engineers.
+Usually, their education is dependent upon the field of specialization.
+For example, in the process industries, many APC Engineers have a chemical engineering background, combining process control and chemical processing expertise.

 Most large operating facilities, such as oil refineries, employ a number of control system specialists and professionals, ranging from field instrumentation, regulatory control system (DCS and PLC), advanced process control, and control system network and security.
-Depending on facility size and circumstances, these personnel may have responsibilities across multiple areas, or be dedicated to each area.
-There are also many process control service companies that can be hired for support and services in each area.
+Depending on facility size and circumstances, these personnel may have responsibilities across multiple areas or be dedicated to each area.
+Many process control service companies can be hired for support and services in each area.

 Artificial Intelligence and Process Control

-The use of Artificial Intelligence, Machine Learning and Deep Learning techniques in Process Control is also considered as an advanced process control approach in which intelligence is used to further optimize operational parameters.
+The use of artificial intelligence, machine learning, and deep learning techniques in process control is also considered an advanced process control approach in which intelligence is used to optimize operational parameters further.

-Operations and Logics in process control systems in oil and gas and for decades are based only on physics equations that dictates parameters along with operators’ interactions based on experience and operating manuals.
-Artificial Intelligence and Machine Learning algorithms can look into the dynamic operational conditions, analyse them and suggest optimized parameters that can either directly tune logic parameters or give suggestion to operators.
-Interventions by such intelligent models leads to optimization in cost, production and safety.
+For decades, operations and logic in process control systems in oil and gas have been based only on physics equations that dictate parameters along with operators’ interactions based on experience and operating manuals.
+Artificial intelligence and machine learning algorithms can look into the dynamic operational conditions, analyze them, and suggest optimized parameters that can either directly tune logic parameters or give suggestions to operators.
+Interventions by such intelligent models lead to optimization in cost, production, and safety.